Marvy Finger Family Foundation

 Overview

-The Marvy Finger Family Foundation (MF3) is a private grantmaking foundation established in 2001 with current assets of $82.4 million.
-Based in Houston, Texas, the foundation distributes approximately $3.94 million annually in charitable contributions.
+The Marvy Finger Family Foundation (MF3) is a private grantmaking foundation established in 2001 with assets of $83.9 million as of 2023.
+Based in Houston, Texas, the foundation distributed $2.63 million in grants in 2023.
 The foundation operates with a vision to "build thriving communities ensuring all have access to the resources and opportunities necessary for a high quality of life."
 MF3 is family-led, with Elaine W. Finger serving as President, Edward A. Finger as Vice President, and family members filling other key leadership roles.
-The foundation notably made a significant $30 million charitable contribution in 2023, demonstrating their capacity for major philanthropic investments.
+The foundation notably received a significant $30 million contribution in 2023, more than doubling its asset base and demonstrating increased capacity for future philanthropic investments.

 Funding Priorities